nikhilvirdi/SIH26034-Legal-Metrology/README.md

 The original 2011 text is not the current law.
 It has been amended several times, and most casual references to it are out of date.

 **2017:** e-commerce listings became legally required to carry the same information as a physical label, with an exact list: manufacturer's name and address, country of origin, generic name, net quantity, best-before date, MRP, and dimensions.
 The date of manufacture is explicitly not required on a listing.
-The same amendment banned declaring two different MRPs on what's meant to be an identical product, and increased the minimum font sizes (the exact current figures are still being confirmed against the official source).
+The same amendment banned declaring two different MRPs on what's meant to be an identical product, and replaced the old weight-based font-size table with one keyed to the label's own area instead.

 **2022:** added to the list of exempted packages, and allowed QR codes as an official way to display extra information for electronic devices.